cbworden/shake-doc/technical_guide.rst

 The biased GMPE is then used to create estimates for the entire output grid.
 If the user has opted to include directivity effects, they are applied to these estimates.
-See the `sec_interpolation`_  section for the way the GMPE-based estimates are used.
+See the :ref:`sec_interpolation` section for the way the GMPE-based estimates are used.

 The 1994 Northridge earthquake ShakeMap provides an excellent example of the effect of bias correction.
 Overall, the ground motions for the Northridge earthquake exceed